curiosity81/T-1000/README.md

 ```
 nano /home/t1000/.bashrc
 ```
-Exit nano via Ctrl+x and press y for accepting the change.)
+Exit nano via Ctrl+x and press y for accepting the change.
+However, this won't work, if bitcoin binaries are executed via ssh.
+Therefore, the export must be added to the corresponding scripts.)
 Select the default location for the wallet and blockchain, which is:
 ```
 /home/t1000/.bitcoin